smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ## **`GET` /table_template/{table_template_name}**

-Use this method to get the most recent table template object of a certain name.
+Use this method to get the most recent version of table template object of a certain name.

 === "Python"